-Prairie smoke (Geum triflorum) may not be a show-stopping plant.
-But it will add plenty of interest to a garden bed from early spring right through to fall.
+Prairie smoke (Geum triflorum) adds plenty of interest to a garden bed from early spring right through to fall.
 This perennial wildflower is native to North American prairies.
 It gets its name from the long, wispy, feather-like achenes (seed heads) that develop during the summer.
 With their pinkish shades, they create an impression of puffs of smoke.
 And they remain on the plant for several weeks.
 The small, pink, bud-like flowers may not be as impressive as the achenes, but they still add a splash of color to the garden starting in the spring.
 And during the fall, the foliage takes on purplish, reddish, and orange hues and then turns to a burgundy shade come winter.

 Prairie smoke has a moderate growth rate, and clumps of it will slowly spread via rhizomes (underground stems).
 It can be planted in the spring or fall.